neelsmith/cite-architecture.org/_posts/2017-02-02-cite2urn_update.md

     urn:cite2:hmt:msA.r1:

-All objects in this collection share the same structure, and possess the same properties, so, e..g., the concrete representation of folio twelve recto in this edition has the same set of properties as every other page in this college.
+All objects in this collection share the same structure, and possess the same properties, so, e..g., the concrete representation of folio twelve recto in this edition has the same set of properties as every other page in this collection.
 We can identify this concrete object as

     urn:cite2:hmt:msA.r1:12r